-Countryside File - May 2020
+Countryside File - September 2021 below:

-Jane Mawson [email protected]
+© Jane Mawson 2021 [email protected]

 Please e-mail me if you see anything interesting, and pass on the word to others who’re missing the Parish Magazine that I could e-mail them the Countryside File.